cwolfe1080/bramble/README.md

 # Bramble Word Processor

-A lightweight, cli word processor built for writerdecks.
+A lightweight, distraction-free word processor for writerdecks.
+Runs in CLI and  written in python.

 ## Features
  - Word Wrapping
  - Very basic file saving/loading (to be upgraded soon)
+ - Navigate with arrow keys